Stph2001/UI-Automated-Test/README.md

 ### Random
 Random was primarily used to generate random values throughout the project.

-Please make sure to have these libraries installed before running the code.
+Please make sure to have these libraries and tools installed before running the code.
 You can do so by running `pip install <library-name>` in your terminal/command prompt.